 “At Ingenium, we strive to inspire a new generation of young Canadians in the spirit of creativity, curiosity, collaboration and inclusivity.
-With this program, we are thrilled to recognize the achievements of young Canadian innovators and celebrate the essential contributions of Canada’s youth.”
+With this program, we are thrilled to recognize the achievements of young Canadian innovators and celebrate these remarkable ambassadors for future STEAM generations.”

 - Christina Tessier, President and CEO of Ingenium – Canada’s Museums of Science and Innovation

 “As Canada’s largest supporter of science and engineering research, we at NSERC are always looking to the next generation of young Canadians who are ready to change lives with their passion and ideas.
-The winners of the STEAM Horizons awards put their passion for science, technology, engineering, art and math to work, helping their peers, improving their communities and adding their voices to the science culture in Canada.”
+The winners of STEAM Horizons awards use their passion for science, technology, engineering, art and math to helping their peers, improve their communities and contribute to science culture in Canada.”

-- Danika Goosney, Vice-President of the Research Grants and Scholarships Directorate – Natural Sciences and Engineering Research Council
+-Danika Goosney, Vice-President, Research Grants and Scholarships Directorate, Natural Sciences and Engineering Research Council of Canada (NSERC)

 Ingenium – Canada's Museums of Science and Innovation